-The Village of Lexington experienced a modest population loss during the years from 2010 to 2020, though Sanilac County experienced modest population growth.
+The Village of Lexington experienced a modest population gain during the years from 2010 to 2021, though Sanilac County experienced a decline in population.

 Households

 Average household size is another indicator of community composition.
 Larger average household sizes generally mean more children and fewer single-parent families.
 Nationally, household sizes have been shrinking as young singles wait longer to get married and life expectancy increases for the senior population.